-Dr. Kristina Suntay is originally from Cincinnati, Ohio.
+Dr. Kristina Suntay is board certified by the American Academy of Obstetrics and Gynecology.
+She is originally from Cincinnati, Ohio.
 She graduated Magna Cum Laude from Saint Louis University and continued on to medical school at the University of Toledo.
-She Recently completed her OBGYN residency at Banner Good Samaritan Hospital (University of Arizona Obstetrics and Gynecology-Phoenix), where she has had extensive training in the field of minimally invasive surgery.
-Dr. Suntay is married and enjoys travel, golf, tennis, music, dancing, Zumba, hiking, boxing and is a food aficionado.
+She completed her OBGYN residency at Banner Good Samaritan Hospital (University of Arizona Obstetrics and Gynecology- Phoenix), where she had extensive training in the field of minimally invasive surgery.
+Dr. Suntay is married and has two beautiful children, enjoys travel, golf, tennis, music, dancing, Zumba, hiking, boxing and is a food aficionado.
 Dr. Suntay is a kind and compassionate physician with a desire to provide quality patient care to women of all ages and diversities.